 — Who can forget the late-timeout drama between Alford and Miller in the 2016-17 season?
 With 0.9 seconds left and Arizona up 11 against UCLA in the Pac-12 tournament semifinal game, Miller took a timeout.
 The gesture was clearly in response to UCLA’s win over the Wildcats at McKale Center a couple of weeks prior when Alford called a timeout with 2 seconds left despite having a five-point lead.

-— Drama is building again in the rivalry with Cronin alleging recently that Arizona athletic director Dave Heeke being part of the NCAA tournament selection committee could adversely affect UCLA’s seed because of backlash of the Bruins leaving to the Big Ten in two years.
+— Drama developed again in the rivalry with Cronin alleging last year that Arizona athletic director Dave Heeke being part of the NCAA tournament selection committee could adversely affect UCLA’s seed because of backlash of the Bruins leaving to the Big Ten.
 Soon after UCLA announced its move to the Big Ten, UCLA AD Martin Jarmond was removed from being the Pac-12 rep on the committee and was replaced by Heeke.
-Cronin remarked that UCLA rated behind Arizona on the No. 2 seed line last week was “comical.”
-Arizona’s Azuolas Tubelis (Pac-12’s leading scorer and rebounder) and UCLA’s Jaime Jaquez (best player on the regular-season conference championship team) are also part of a debate for the Pac-12 Player of the Year honor.
-Lloyd is avoiding any bulletin-board material.
-“We’re playing a great UCLA team on the road on Senior Night,” Lloyd said.
-“They are deserving of all the accolades going their way, and we’re going to go and give it our best shot.”
+Cronin remarked that UCLA rated behind Arizona on the No. 2 seed line during tournament projections at the time was “comical.”
+Arizona’s Azuolas Tubelis (Pac-12’s leading scorer and rebounder) and UCLA’s Jaime Jaquez (best player on the regular-season conference championship team) were also part of a debate for the Pac-12 Player of the Year honor.
+Jaquez ultimately won the honor.

 FOLLOW @JAVIERJMORALES ON TWITTER!